denzelrenner/LIFE4136-Group1-Rotation2/README.md

 color_h diploid_g46214
 ```

-Now the diploid or tetraploid g46214 proteins have been loaded into pymol, Using your mouse or trackpad, manually adjust the orientation of either the diploid/tetraploid protein to a position you are happy with.
+Now that either diploid or tetraploid g46214 proteins have been loaded into pymol, Using your mouse or trackpad, manually adjust the orientation of either the diploid or the tetraploid protein to a position you are happy with.
 Follow the next few steps:

  1. Navigate to the header of pymol and select the plugin tab, select APBS electrostatics.

- 2. Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & tetraploid_g46214` to produce an object showing the electrostatic potential  across the whole tetraploid protein only.
+ 2. Select the drop down menu in the selection entry field (selection:[       ]) and select {`polymer & tetraploid_g46214` or `polymer & diploid_g46214`} (depending on which protein you are investigating) to produce an object showing the electrostatic potential across the whole protein only.
 When that has completed a pop up will ask you to close something and you shoudl select yes.

- 3. Repeat steps 1 and 2 but select {`polymer & tetraploid_g46214_bbox_domains`} to be able to produce an   object showing the electrostatic potential across the bbox domains only.
+ 3. Repeat steps 1 and 2 but select {`polymer & tetraploid_g46214_bbox_domains` or `polymer & tetraploid_g46214_bbox_domains`} (depending on which protein you are investigating) to be able to produce an object showing the electrostatic potential across the bbox domains only.

-NOTE: if you do not have sufficient RAM the electrostatic potential will only be coloured across portions of the protein.
-If that occurs close all other running applications on your device and rereun the steps.
+NOTE: if you are using too much RAM on your machine the whole protein may be coloured white or only a few areas of your protein may be coloured by electrostatic potential.
+If that occurs close all other running applications on your device and rereun the steps, or restart your device and rereun the ste[s.

 Now we have everything we need to produce our images and you can run the `image_generation.py` script to get your nice figures that show the protein and its electrostatic potential at 90 degree angles.
 In the pyMOL commmand line you can should enter the command below"